JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 Request : "REQ_addNewPlant" // Add a new plant with its name and sensor information

 Request : "REQ_deletePlant" // Deletes an existing plant

+Request : "REQ_editPlant" // Changes the data for an existing plant
 ```